sajjadGG/book-python/pandas/dataframe/join.rst

     # 3        Ivan    Ivanovic
     # 4     Melissa       Lewis

-This method preserves the original DataFrame's index in the result.:
+This method preserves the original DataFrame's index in the result:

 .. code-block:: python